Tagliapietra96/logger/README.md

 ### Printing Logs from the Database
-Logs stored in the database can be queried and printed using PrintLogs.
+Logs stored in the database can be queried and printed using `PrintLogs`.
 This method supports query options to filter logs based on criteria like level, tags, or date range.

 #### Example Usage: